-Power grids and system operation, generally managed by ISOs and utilities, play a central role in delivering electricity from power plants to end users.
-According to the GHG Protocol \cite{world2004greenhouse}, power plant companies report Scope 1 emissions that arise from electricity generation, while utility companies report Scope 2 emissions that are associated with the transmission and distribution (T\&D) loss of the power grids that they own or control.
-The C-OPF method introduced in Section \ref{sec:copf} can be employed to optimize the decisions in the grid layer to achieve both operational efficiency and decarbonization.
+Electric power grids physically interconnect various power generators and numerous load facilities across wide geographic regions.
+And power grid operation, generally managed by ISOs and utilities, plays a central role in delivering electricity from power plants to end-users.
+The C-OPF method introduced in Section \ref{sec:copf} is an useful tool to optimize the grid decisions to achieve operational efficiency and the goal of decarbonization.